By David Brown

 It is another sunny day in the Amazon rainforest.
 Butterflies flitter through the canopy of tall trees.
 Capuchin monkeys scamper along branches, chattering as they look for fruits and insect treats.
 They pay no attention as a mother and baby dolphin swim through the forest beneath them searching for fish.

-Wait a minute, did you just say that there are dolphins that swim in the rainforest?
-What?!
+Wait a minute, did you just say that there are dolphins in the rainforest?